LecSUSOff/glorp/README.md

 Glorp is actively developed.
 Here's what's next:

 -   [ ] Better and more helpful error messages.
--   [ ] Official builds for Linux and macOS.
 -   [ ] A core standard library (string utils, file I/O).
 -   [ ] Syntax highlighting for VS Code.